How to Install SELinux on Ubuntu 26.04, 24.04 and 22.04

 sudo semodule -i mycustommodule.pp

-If Ubuntu freezes at boot with the error Failed to load SELinux policy.
-Freezing., the bootloader contains the security=selinux parameter but the policy files are missing or corrupted.
-Boot into recovery mode by holding Shift during startup to open the GRUB menu, select an advanced/recovery entry, then mount the filesystem read-write and reinstall the policy package:
+If Ubuntu stops at Failed to load SELinux policy.
+Freezing., the bootloader is trying to load SELinux but the policy files are missing or broken.
+Boot from a recovery entry or provider console, then reinstall the default policy package.

 sudo apt install --reinstall selinux-policy-default